Status

 Displays the date and time of the last status report.

-Displays the version of the hardware of your player.
+Displays the version of your player’s hardware.

 Displays the installed software version of your player.